Michiyo Heike: 1998: "Sotsugyō —Top of the World—", "Daikirai", Morning Cop "Daite Hold on Me!", and "Dakedo aishi sugite"

 In February 1998, she released her 2nd single, "Sotsugyō —Top of the World—", a cover song for The Carpenters' Top of the World.
-The lyrics of the song was written by Makoto of Sharm Q, peaking at number 35 on the Oricon Singles Chart.
+The lyrics of the song were written by Makoto of Sharam Q, and it peaked at number 35 on the Oricon Singles Chart.
 Michiyo released her first studio album Teenage Dream on March 25, 1998, peaking at number 50 on the Oricon Albums Chart.
 "Daikirai" was released for Michiyo's third single on July 1, 1998.
 The song was again composed by Hatake, peaking at number 50 on the Oricon Singles Chart.
 Morning Cop "Daite Hold on Me!"
 OST was released on September 30, 1998, under the names of Michiyo Heike and Morning Musume, peaking at number 18 on the Oricon Albums Chart.
-"Dakedo aishi sugite" was released Michiyo's fourth single from the joint OST album Morning Cop "Daite Hold on Me!" on October 25, 1998, peaking at number 95 on the Oricon Singles Chart.
+"Dakedo Aishisugite" was Heike's fourth single, released on October 25, 1998, as part the joint OST album Morning Cop "Daite Hold on Me!"
+It peaked at number 95 on the Oricon Singles Chart.